kalliste/seL4-c89/C89-PROJECT.md

    under C89, the warnings become hard errors.
    - *Potential remedies*: cast parameters to `(void)` or reintroduce conditional attribute shims that keep the compiler quiet.
-5. **Control-flow expectations**: A few helper functions (e.g.
-   `setMRs_lookup_failure`) still fall off the end without an explicit return statement under the stricter warning set.
+5. **Control-flow expectations**: Several helpers need explicit returns under the stricter warning set. `setMRs_lookup_failure` is now patched, but we should continue to watch for similar cases as the audit proceeds.
    - *Potential remedies*: add explicit returns or refactor the control flow so that the compiler can prove a value is always produced.
 6. **Kernel/libsel4 type duplication** *(resolved)*: both the kernel headers